sk18g12/savings-goal-roundup/README.md

-# Starling Bank Technical Challenge
+# Savings Goal Roundup
-Technical Challenge set by Starling Bank to Round-Up transactions for a given week and adding that combined amount into a Savings Goal
+Project to Round-Up transactions for a given week and adding that combined amount into a Savings Goal using the freely avaliable Starling Bank API

 For a customer, take all the transactions in a given week and round them up to the nearest pound.
 For example with spending of £4.35, £5.20 and £0.87, the round-up would be £1.58.
 This amount should then be transferred into a s​ avings goal​, helping the customer save for future adventures.